awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `createTopicRule(input:completion:)`

 Creates a rule.
 Creating rules is an administrator-level action.
 Any user who has permission to create rules will be able to access data processed by the rule.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">CreateTopicRule action.
+Requires permission to access the [CreateTopicRule](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func createTopicRule(input: CreateTopicRuleInput, completion: @escaping (ClientRuntime.SdkResult<CreateTopicRuleOutputResponse, CreateTopicRuleOutputError>) -> Void)